Faith Deconstruction Therapy

 “Most of us were taught that God would love us if and when we change.
 In fact, God loves you so that you can change.
 What empowers change, what makes you desirous of change is the experience of love.
 It is that inherent experience of love that becomes the engine of change.”

 I believe we can embrace our doubt and our belief, our devoutness and our relativism, our woundedness with the church and our healing experiences with God.
 If we can hold all of these together we’re practicing grace.
 To put it in psychological terms, we developing a more flexible view of ourselves and the world, which is always healthier than shame and self-judgement.

-- Processing deconstructing their faith
+- They need guidance as they begin deconstructing their faith

-- Over-moralizing their choices
+- They keep over-moralizing their choices

-- A harsh inner critic
+- They have a harsh inner critic

-- Feeling confident about choices around naysayers
+- They want to feel more confident about their choices around naysayers